 The company recognises that energy consumption is unavoidable, but understands that we have a responsibility for those resources which we use and that good environmental management is an essential part of being a responsible business.

 In the last year, we have continued to work with Carbon Statement to measure each pub’s carbon footprint.
-Carbon Statement produces a weekly carbon emissions report for each pub, detailing the amount of carbon dioxide (CO2) emitted by each pub, through energy usage and waste disposal, as well as the CO2 emission reduction through recycling.
-Carbon Statement has also assisted us in ensuring that we comply with the government’s Carbon Reduction Commitment (CRC) Energy Efficiency Scheme, which started in April 2010.
+From March 2014, ISTA have introduced a weekly carbon emissions report for each pub, detailing the amount of carbon dioxide (CO2) emitted by each pub, through energy usage and waste disposal, as well as the CO2 emission reduction through recycling.
+We also comply with the government’s Carbon Reduction Commitment (CRC) Energy Efficiency Scheme, which started in April 2010.

 The company also aims to ensure that, when new pubs are developed or current ones upgraded, equipment and processes are introduced to minimise ongoing energy consumption.